ogmacorp/NeoVis/CONTRIBUTING.md

 Some contributions are troublesome and therefore difficult to accept:

- * New features that require a new version of the OgmaNeo and/or EOgmaNeo library, and Flatbuffers schemas<br/>
+ * New features that require a new version of the OgmaNeo library, and Flatbuffers schemas<br/>

  * New features that may be useful for your project but are not obviously useful to other projects<br/>
    We want to keep our software lean and focused!